rm-dr/copper/README.md

 - [ ] don't read file if no deps
 - [ ] we used to be able to use multiple file readers to save memory.
   - now what?
+- Stop producing binary if next node is done

 ## Better logging
 - Different events to different files?

 ## More nodes:
 - [ ] node tests